We've independently reviewed this article to make sure it's as accurate as we can make it.

 5 Reasons Why Your Dishwasher Buttons Might Not Be Working

-There are numerous reasons why you might be having issues with your dishwasher buttons.
+There are numerous reasons why you’re having issues.
 A few common examples include:

 #1 The Dishwasher Is Not Plugged In

-If you find that your dishwasher buttons are not working properly, the dishwasher might not be plugged in.
-Take a look at the dishwasher and make sure it is hooked up to an electrical outlet that is working.
+If you find that your dishwasher buttons are not working, the dishwasher might not be plugged in.
+Please look at the dishwasher and ensure it is hooked up to an electrical outlet that is working.

-If you keep plugging in the dishwasher, but it is not turning on, then you may need to take a look at the circuit breaker.
+If you keep plugging in the dishwasher, but it is not turning on, you’ll want to look at the circuit breaker.
 Make sure the switch is in the right position.
+Even if it looks like it is, it could be worth switching it off and on again.
+It can sometimes be flipped but still stuck in the ‘ON’ position.

-That way, your dishwasher will work properly.
-You might also need to make sure the dishwasher is connected to a water supply as well.
-Otherwise, it still may not turn on.
+Once you’ve placed everything in the right position, your dishwasher’s buttons should be working.
+If not, you might also need to ensure the dishwasher is connected to a water supply; otherwise, it still may not turn on.

 #2 There Is a Lot of Dirt Built Up

-One of the most common reasons why dishwasher buttons get stuck is related to the buildup of dirt, grease, and oil.
-Particularly if you have a dishwasher with a top control panel, it is not unusual for these buttons to get stuck.
+One of the most common reasons that could explain why your dishwasher’s buttons are not working is the buildup of dirt, grease, and oil on them and the control interface.
+Particularly if you have a dishwasher with a top control panel, it is common for these buttons to get stuck.

 #3 There Is an Electrical Wiring Problem

-The vast majority of buttons on a dishwasher function using electrical systems today.
+These days, the vast majority of buttons on a dishwasher work by using electrical systems.
 If there is a problem with the wiring, it could cause the button to malfunction.

 #4 The Child Lock Is On

-If the child lock is engaged on your system, the other buttons might not work.
-Therefore, before you can get the rest of the buttons to work, you need to disengage the child lock.
+If the child lock is engaged on your system, the other buttons won’t workso you’ll need to disengage the child lock to get everything back up and running.

-The exact method of doing this varies depending on the dishwasher you have.
+The exact method for disengaging the child lock varies depending on the dishwasher you have.
 In general, you have to hold down a specific button for a few seconds to release the child lock.
 Then, the rest of the buttons should work properly.

 #5 There Is a Problem with the Trap and Filter Assembly System

 Finally, there could also be an issue with the trap and filter assembly system.
 If the Trap inside the bottom of the dishwasher is clogged with debris, then the water pump may stop functioning.
-If the water pump is not working properly, the rest of the dishwasher is not going to function well either.
+If the water pump is not working properly, the rest of the dishwasher’s buttons may also stop working.

-Before the rest of the dishwasher will start working again, you need to clean the trap and filter system.
-Read the next section to learn how to do it.
+You’ll have to clean the trap and filter system to get your dishwasher buttons working again.
+Please read the next section to learn how to do it.

 5 Solutions To Get Your Dishwasher Buttons Working Again

-Ultimately, there are different reasons why your dishwasher buttons might get stuck.
-It is important for you to take a look at a few solutions that may help you get your dishwasher buttons working again.
+Ultimately, there are different reasons why your dishwasher buttons are not working.
+You need to take a look at a few solutions that’ll help you get your dishwasher buttons working again.

-There are several possible fixes you may want to try.
+There are several possible fixes you’ll want to try.
 These include:

 #1 Unplug the Dishwasher and Plug it In Again

-Start by unplugging your dishwasher.
-Then, take a look at the circuit breaker and make sure the switch is in the right position.
-After this time and plug the dishwasher in again.
+Unplug your dishwasher.
+Then, look at the circuit breaker and ensure the switch is in the right position.
+Once you’ve checked the switch’s position, please plug the dishwasher in again.

 Give the dishwasher a few minutes to boot up and start working.

-You also need to make sure the water supply is connected to the dishwasher.
+You also need to ensure the water supply is connected to the dishwasher.
 After this, play with the dishwasher and see if it is working.

-Doing this is a great way to flush any stuck commands out of its system.
+Plugging and unplugging your dishwasher is a great way to flush any stuck commands out of its system, as you’re basically resetting the machine.

 #2 Disengage the Child Lock

-Moving on, take a look at your dishwasher control panel and see if it has a child lock on it.
-Then, see if the child lock button is lit up.
-If it is, this is a sign that the child lock is activated.
+Next, please take a look at your dishwasher control panel and see if it has a child lock on it.
+See if the child lock button is lit up; if it is, it’s a sign that the lock is activated.

 #3 Clean the Buttons Thoroughly

-If you find that your dishwasher is still not working properly, you need to clean the buttons thoroughly.
-There are plenty of cleaning options available, and you may want to start with the more natural option (vinegar and warm water).
+If you find that your dishwasher buttons are still not working properly, you need to clean them thoroughly.
+Plenty of cleaning options are available, and you may want to start with the more natural option (vinegar and warm water).

-When you use ammonia, you should make sure to wear gloves and goggles.
-That way, you can protect yourself against health risks.
+When using ammonia, you should wear gloves and goggles to protect yourself against health risks.

-NEVER mix ammonia with bleach, as this can be dangerous to your health.
+NEVER mix ammonia with bleach, as it creates a dangerous chemical reaction that’s harmful to your health.

 #4 Clean the Trap and Filter System

-You should also make sure that you clean the trap and filter system.
-This can lead to issues with dishwasher buttons as well.
-If the buttons are flashing, this is a sign that the trap is totally full.
+If your dishwasher’s start button is still not working, you’ll also want to ensure you clean the trap and filter system.
+If the buttons on the control panel are flashing, it’s a sign that the Trap is totally full.

-The first thing you need to do is remove the bottom rack of the dishwasher.
+The first thing you need to do is remove the dishwasher’s bottom rack.
 Usually, there’s a cap you need to turn counter-clockwise to lift the assembly out of the dishwasher.

-Then, dislodge the debris that is present before putting the system back in the dishwasher.
-This may be enough to get the buttons working again.
+Then, dislodge the present debris before putting the system back in the dishwasher.
+Cleaning may be enough to get the buttons working again.

 #5 Reset the Control Panel on the Dishwasher